History of Thornton Heath: (1861–1911) Civil amenities and employment

 Despite its early brushes with poor sanitation, the Croydon Local Board of Health was a progressive assembly, and introduced public baths, parks, and a fire brigade.
 Thornton Heath had developed at the right time to reap the benefits of a modern system of urban government.
 In 1881, the vestry of the newly established St Paul's church published Thornton Heath's first official population return as a separate parish, but this was a fleeting glimpse of the old parochial system.
 Just two years later, in 1883, Croydon received a charter of incorporation to become a municipal borough.
 The Borough of Croydon was divided into six wards (Central, East, South, South Norwood, Upper and West) each returning six councillors.
 These, together with 12 aldermen and a mayor formed the borough council.
 Thornton Heath was split at the railway line between the West Ward and the Upper Ward.
 That Croydon's public works generally became a better organised affair was largely facilitated by the Local Government Act 1888, under which Croydon became an autonomous county borough and usurped any remaining vestry power.
 Housing, education, hospitals, welfare, electricity and roads were now fully under council control.

 Thornton Heath's location did present some inconsistencies.
 Between 1888 and 1904, the borough had no control over water supply further than 2 miles (3 km) north of the Town Hall.
-The south, west and east areas of Thornton Heath were now covered by the Croydon Water Board with a local filtered supply, and the north area by the Lambeth Water Company, although the CWB could use its own supply for flushing, cleaning and other sanitary purposes in any part of the borough.
-In 1904, the corporation took over responsibility for that part of the system previously administered by the Lambeth Water Company but continued to pay for supply in that area.
-Sewage disposal was split three ways, the western area used Beddington Farm, the eastern area used South Norwood Farm and the northern area shared the LCC sewage system.
+The south, west and east areas of Thornton Heath were now covered by the Croydon Water Board (CWB) with a local filtered supply, and the north area by the Lambeth Waterworks Company, although the CWB could use its own supply for flushing, cleaning and other sanitary purposes in any part of the borough.
+In 1904, the corporation took over responsibility for that part of the system previously administered by the Lambeth Waterworks Company but continued to pay for supply in that area.
+Sewage disposal was split three ways, the western area used Beddington Farm, the eastern area used South Norwood Farm and the northern area shared the London County Council sewage system.

 The western area's gas was supplied by the Croydon Gas Company and the eastern area by the South Suburban Gas Company.
-From 1891, an alternating current of electricity was provided by the British Houston company based at Waddon.
+From 1891, an alternating current of electricity was provided by the British Houston Company based at Waddon.
 In 1898, the council took over these works and switched Thornton Heath to a direct current.
 In 1901, the first electric lights were used in the High Street, followed by the electrification of the tram.